wellsaid-labs/tts-evaluation/ops/run/README.md

       inject api keys into the proxied upstream request.
 This is only for backwards compatibility, enabled support of our existing tts worker images.

+    - `$minScale` is an integer value determining how many container instances should remain idle, see the [cloud run configuration](https://cloud.google.com/run/docs/configuring/min-instances) for more details.
+For our staging environment and low demand model versions we will want to scale to 0.
+Note that changes to this value will require a bump in the `version` parameter.

+    - `$maxScale` is an integer value that puts a ceiling on the number of container instances we can scale to.
+This may be useful for preventing over-scaling in response to a spike in requests and/or managing costs.

-2. After running the command you can see the status of what was deployed via this command:
+1. After running the command you can see the status of what was deployed via this command:

     ```bash